vardaan123/Species-Classification-Multimodal-Context/README.md

 ```

 ### Species classification on a single image input
 Note: Some sample camera trap species images are available in the dir. `data/sample_images/`.

-The trained checkpoint is available in the dir. `ckpts/`
+1. Download the trained checkpoint from [here](https://buckeyemailosu-my.sharepoint.com/:u:/g/personal/pahuja_9_buckeyemail_osu_edu/EQMx5KOJledHkhObXTemw3sBIJGQD4B_mvmPbri6-NE-lQ?e=E96LiI) and place it in the dir. `ckpts/`.
+2. Download the data file from [here](https://buckeyemailosu-my.sharepoint.com/:x:/g/personal/pahuja_9_buckeyemail_osu_edu/Eca8a9n25adMt3EV0icU9CMB_SYDF89HvVi3dnC21iZA2w?e=cUOLu5) and place it in the dir. `data/iwildcam_v2.0/`.
+3. Evaluate the pretrained model on a given image.
 ```
 python eval_image.py --ckpt-path <PATH TO TRAINED CKPT> --img-path <PATH TO IMG FILE>
 ```

 ## Data Preprocessing
+This will download the iWildCam2020-WILDS dataset and Open Tree of Life taxonomy and pre-process them.
 ```
 bash preprocess.sh
 ```